MuntasirMac/cf_assigned/README.md

 ### 3. Setup The Database
 - Create a file named `.env`
 - Copy and paste the text from the file `env_example` to `.env`
-- Now, following the instructions, enter your db name, db pass, db host an db port
+- Now, following the instructions, enter your db name, db pass, db host an db port and save the `.env` file.

 ### 4. Run Migrations
 ```bash